-It was back to sunshine this morning so we decided to drive inland to the small market town of Wimborne Minster named after its church.
+It was back to sunshine so we decided to drive inland to the small market town of Wimborne Minster named after its church.
 It’s a delightful little place with its main square (Corn Market) bordered with fine examples of Anglo Saxon architecture.
-Both in the Square and along its adjacent High Street are many small independent retailers making window shopping more interesting than when we see the same ‘big names’ all the time.
+Both in the square and along its adjacent high street are many small independent retailers making window shopping more interesting than when we see the same ‘big names’ all the time.

-We then took a look inside the imposing Wimborne Minster, located at one end of the High Street, the church has been in existence since the 12th century and underwent large scale restoration during Victorian times.
+We then took a look inside the imposing Wimborne Minster, located at one end of the high street.
+This church has been in existence since the 12th century and underwent large scale restoration during Victorian times.
 It is best known for having a chained library where books can be taken from shelves to be read but cannot be removed as they are attached by a chain.
 We enjoyed lunch in ‘The Man in the Square’ pub on West Borough before returning to Bournemouth.

 A blustery morning so we decided to drive over to Dorchester which lies 30 miles to the west of Bournemouth.

 The high street gently rises uphill to the Corn Exchange at its top, it’s now pedestrianised and its medieval buildings are filled with shops and cafes that still manage to retain their original charm.
 One shop I came across was Seasalt – a Cornish clothing company selling clothes and textiles with a ‘seaside’ theme.